Question Types

 language | Yes | The exact locale of the approved variant (e.g. en_US, es_LA, ha).
 No silent default — missing language is an error. |

-params | No | Positional array of values substituted into {{1}}, {{2}}, etc. Supports {{hidden:X}} interpolation. |
+params | Only if the body has placeholders | Positional array of values substituted into {{1}}, {{2}}, ….
+Supports {{hidden:X}} interpolation.
+Length must equal the placeholder count exactly. |

-[Multiple Choice question] description: {type: utility_message, template: results_ready, ...}
+[Multiple Choice question] description: {"type": "utility_message", "template": "results_ready", ...}

-choices: [ "yes", "no" ]
+choices: [ "Yes", "No" ]

 ↓